 The “biggest religious freedom case” of the Supreme Court’s current term may have more to do with the complicated relationship between courts, regulatory agencies, and state legislators than religion.

 The history of America is inextricable from the history of slavery.
-As this 400th anniversary comes to a close, some thoughts in reflection.
+Following the 400th anniversary of its ending last year and today’s celebration, some thoughts in reflection.

 If we’re only feeling angrily estranged by the Supreme Court, maybe we’re missing something important.
 These stories might leave you strangely hopeful.